How to Use PiezoFlush

 One of its strengths is that it can permeate and re-solubilize dried pigment matter.
 So, it can be used to clean the surface of print heads as well as the internals of ink systems including ink channels, dampers, and ink lines.
 Our best selling systems are for the EPSON 4900, 7900 and 9900 printers which seem to be plagued by permanent ink clogs when used with the OEM inks.
 We have a high success rate!
 And for those whom are unable to recover ink channels in these printers, we can map the bad channels out and customize Piezography systems with as little as 6 working ink channels. (just a fall-back idea if you can't recover your X900 color printer!)

 We do sell a desktop system in which the PiezoFlush is injected carefully into the print head with a special fitting and syringe.
-There’s a video on how we do this at the bottom of this page.
-You can find the desktop cleaning kit by clicking here.
+There’s a video on how to do this at the bottom of this page.

 For large format printers, PiezoFlush must be introduced into the print head via refillable cartridges using Power Cleans or Initial Ink Charges.
 Once the PiezoFlush is introduced through the ink lines and dampers to the print head, it should be allowed to rest (and work) for 48 hours.
 The printer can be turned off.
 After 48 hours turn the printer on and perform 2-3 regular head cleanings and test for a nozzle check.
 If progress is made – repeat regular head cleanings.
 It may be necessary to repeat the Initial Ink Charge.
 Because PiezoFlush is stained pink you can check your progress by printing nozzle check tests.